dhh1128/codecraft.co/a-better-way-to-put-data-in-code.md

 [caption id="attachment_5895" align="aligncenter" width="646"]<a href="http://www.xe.com/symbols.php"><img class="size-large wp-image-5895" src="https://codecraft.co/wp-content/uploads/2014/10/screen-shot-2014-10-08-at-1-12-43-pm.png?w=646" alt="Currency Table at XE.com" width="646" height="390" /></a> Currency Table at XE.com[/caption]

 Think about the advantages for a minute.
-Christine Lagarde isn't going to call me up or help me write code if the IMF decides to make loans in Bitcoin (to pick a ridiculous example)--but I can write a cron job that downloads data about accepted currencies worldwide, as published on <a href="http://www.xe.com/symbols.php" target="_blank">xe.com</a>.
+Christine Lagarde isn't going to call me up or help me write code if the IMF decides to make loans in Bitcoin (to pick a ridiculous example) &mdash; but I can write a cron job that downloads data about accepted currencies worldwide, as published on <a href="http://www.xe.com/symbols.php" target="_blank">xe.com</a>.
 Suddenly my code is up-to-date.
 I never have to do reformatting work, and I don't have to worry about code getting out-of-sync with reality.

 This isn't rocket science, but it's remarkably powerful.
-You no longer need to use programming language syntax to describe data--you can use a familiar, standard data representation language.
+You no longer need to use programming language syntax to describe data &mdash; you can use a familiar, standard data representation language.
 That means non-coders can give it to you directly.
 Data sources turn into code with minimal effort.

 At work, I maintain code that helps categorize content on the web.
-The <a href="http://sitereview.bluecoat.com/categories.jsp" target="_blank">set of possible categories</a> is in a coded table in both C++ and java, but it is not chosen by engineers--product managers and executives debate about what's most useful to customers, and they periodically change their minds.
+The <a href="http://sitereview.bluecoat.com/categories.jsp" target="_blank">set of possible categories</a> is in a coded table in both C++ and java, but it is not chosen by engineers &mdash; product managers and executives debate about what's most useful to customers, and they periodically change their minds.
 If I had compilers that supported the behavior I'm advocating, I could tell my product management to email me a .xlsx whenever they make a change, and my reaction time would be minutes.
 And I could be certain that the C++ and java versions of the table were identical, since they used the same input data.
 <h3>Getting fancy</h3>
 I can think of enhancements that would make such a mechanism even more powerful:
 <ul>